sueszli/blog/is a phd right for me?.md

-# introduction

 it’s important to be deliberate and data driven when thinking about your career choices.

-ask yourself, "is pursuing a ph.d. the right choice for me?"
+ask yourself, "is pursuing a ph.d. the right choice for me?".

-the following tips thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.
+the following thought-provoking tips from jimmy lin’s course “asecs” [^1] are a great starting point for some introspection before we start digging into the numbers.

 1. **recognise that there are multiple definitions of success and multiple ways to succeed.**